REDD in the Yaeda Valley

 In recent history, several forces have threatened the cultural survival of the Hadzabe.
 Their entire livelihood is based largely on hunting and eating wild animals and birds, which has been effectively prohibited by the 1974 Wildlife Conservation Act, pushing them into more remote and marginal habitat types.
 Secondly, the areas that the Hadzabe do maintain are under increasing pressures brought about by human population growth and increasing land encroachment and conversion.

-By working in conjunction with traditional leaders, the elected village governments, and a team of community members, Carbon Tanzania and Ujamaa Community Resource Team will establish a system of Payments for Ecosystem Services through the sale of certified carbon offset credits.
+By working in conjunction with traditional leaders, the elected village governments, and a team of community members, Carbon Tanzania and Ujamaa Community Resource Team established a system of Payments for Ecosystem Services through the sale of certified carbon offset credits.
 This REDD project strengthens land tenure, management capacity, and local natural resource management; enhances and diversifies local incomes; and contributes to local, national, and global environmental conservation aims.
-Successful avoided deforestation will be achieved through a series of interventions including reinforcing the implementation of the approved village land use plan and associated village by-laws, improving forest conservation and management activities, and addressing the primary driver of deforestation: slash and burn agriculture.
+Successful avoided deforestation is being achieved through a series of interventions including reinforcing the implementation of the approved village land use plan and associated village by-laws, improving forest conservation and management activities, and addressing the primary driver of deforestation: slash and burn agriculture.